The 6 best Aisera alternatives for AI support automation in 2026

 -

-Pricing isn't public and is designed for enterprise-level contracts.
+Pricing is not publicly disclosed and is designed for enterprise contracts.

-Pricing: Kore.ai does not list its pricing publicly.
-You’ll need to contact their sales team for a custom enterprise quote.
+Pricing: Kore.ai does not list pricing publicly.
+Contact their sales team for a custom enterprise quote.

 6. Risotto

 Risotto is a modern AI helpdesk built for one specific job: automating Tier-1 IT support directly inside Slack.
-It’s a great example of a tool that does one thing exceptionally well.
-It's fantastic at handling common IT requests, like provisioning software access, and it can learn from past Slack conversations to get smarter over time.
+It handles that one thing well.
+It resolves common IT requests, like provisioning software access, and learns from past Slack conversations to get smarter over time.

-For companies where Slack is the central hub for all internal communication, Risotto is a very strong contender.
+For companies where Slack is the central hub for internal communication, Risotto is a strong option for IT use cases.

 Pros: